aarch64-laptops/build/misc/lenovo-yoga-c630/wifi/README.md

     bindeb-pkg
 ```

-This will result in a linux-image-*.deb in the parent directory that you can install with `dpkg -i`.
+This will result in a `linux-image-*.deb` file in the parent directory that you can install with `dpkg -i`.

-2. Clone build and install the required userspace projects (on the device)
+## Clone build and install the required userspace projects (on the device)

 ```
 $ sudo apt install git build-essential libudev-dev